dazitzel/SignWritingLaTeX/README.md

 ### Sorting

 I have a pair of tools that I use to sort my glossary.
-I don't follow (yet) follow the official sorting at [SignWriting](http://signwriting.com/), but I haven't totally figured out what type of sort works for me.
+I don't (yet) follow the official sorting at [SignWriting](http://signwriting.com/), but I haven't totally figured out what type of sort works for me.
 Perhaps the one at [SignWriting](http://signwriting.com/) will eventually make sense to me?

 ### Cheetsheet